piotrgiedziun/gw2-TP-API/README.md

 	Befeore running you have to fill email and password fields in config.py

 #Dependency:
-	[iLikePizzaPy as back-end](https://github.com/piotrgiedziun/iLikePizzaPy) don't use in production!
+* [iLikePizzaPy](https://github.com/piotrgiedziun/iLikePizzaPy) as back-end - don't use in production!

 #Testing:
 	python tests.py -v